-At St Cuthbert's we have an after school club called Threebies.
+At St Cuthbert's we had an after school club called Threebies.

 Here is the winner of the best picture for the cover of the Town Christmas card.

-Jill was amazing and decided to enter the Great North Run for our church appeal.
+Jill was amazing and decided to enter the Great North Run, last year, for our church appeal.

-We are busy fundraising to install a toilet and servery at the back of church to make St Cuthbert's 'Fit for the Future'.
+We are busy fundraising for our installation of the toilet and servery at the back of church to make St Cuthbert's 'Fit for the Future'.

 A BIG thanks must go to Jill for all the hard work in training, and for achieving her goal.

 “To every thing there is a season, and a time to every purpose under heaven"